microbit-foundation/open-source-checklist/checklist.md

 ## 5. Continuous Integration

-- [ ] 5.1 CI scripts do not contain any passwords or secrets
+- [ ] 5.1 CI scripts do not contain any passwords or secrets.
 - [ ] 5.2 CI SaaS project does not contain any env var that could leak.
-If there are env vars, the CI project is configured to not trust forks and PRs
+If there are env vars, the CI project is configured to not trust forks and PRs.
-- [ ] 5.3 CI SaaS global settings do not contain any env var or secret shared to this project that could leak
+- [ ] 5.3 CI SaaS global settings do not contain any env var or secret shared to this project that could leak.

 ## 6. Code of Conduct

-- [ ] 6.1 Include a section in the README for the Code of Conduct and link to the Foundation Code Of Conduct
+- [ ] 6.1 Include a section in the README for the Code of Conduct and link to the Foundation Code Of Conduct.
 - [ ] 6.2 If there is a project website, include information about the Code of Conduct with the appropriate links.